ossf/scorecard/docs/checks.md

 **Remediation steps**
 - Ask contributors to [join their respective organizations](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization), if they have not already.
 Otherwise, there is no remediation for this check; it simply provides insight into which organizations have contributed so that you can make a trust-based decision based on that information.

+## Dangerous-Workflow

+Risk: `High`  (vulnerable to repository compromise)

+This check determines whether the project has dangerous code patterns.

+The first check is misuse of potentially dangerous triggers.
+This checks if a `pull_request_target` workflow trigger was used in conjunction with an explicit pull request checkout.
+Workflows triggered with `pull_request_target` have write permission to the target repository and access to target repository secrets.
+With the PR checkout, PR authors may compromise the repository, for example, by using build scripts controlled by the author of the PR or reading token in memory.

+This check does not detect whether untrusted code checkouts are used safely, for example, only on pull request that have been assigned a label.

+The highest score is awarded when all workflows avoid the dangerous code patterns.

+**Remediation steps**
+- Avoid the dangerous workflow patterns.
+See this [advisory](https://github.com/justinsteven/advisories/blob/master/2021_github_actions_checkspelling_token_leak_via_advice_symlink.md) for information on avoiding untrusted code checkouts.

 ## Dependency-Update-Tool

 Risk: `High` (possibly vulnerable to attacks on known flaws)